jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

         ubuntu_x86_makahiki directory.

 B. If you have Git for Windows, you can clone the repository:
    B1.
-Change to the "ubuntu_x86_makahiki" directory.
+If you are not in it, change to the "ubuntu_x86_makahiki" directory.
    B2.
 Clone the repository into this directory:
 > git clone http://github.com/csdl/makahiki.git

 Git for Windows can be downloaded from http://git-scm.com/download/win.
 ===============================================================================

 2.0.3.
-Copy Vagrant Setup Files
+Copy Setup Files
 ===============================================================================
-Copy Vagrantfile, bootstrap_runner.sh, bootstrap.sh, and the logs/ directory to the current ubuntu_x86_makahiki directory from the makahiki directory:
+Copy some configuration files and the logs/ directory to the current ubuntu_x86_makahiki directory from the makahiki directory:

-> cp ./makahiki/install/vagrant_scripts/ubuntu_x86/Vagrantfile ./Vagrantfile
-> cp ./makahiki/install/vagrant_scripts/ubuntu_x86/run_bootstrap.sh ./run_bootstrap.sh
-> cp ./makahiki/install/vagrant_scripts/ubuntu_x86/bootstrap.sh ./bootstrap.sh
-> cp ./makahiki/install/vagrant_scripts/ubuntu_x86/logs ./logs
+> makahiki/install/copy_ubuntu_scripts.bat

-On the Vagrant virtual machine, the ubuntu_x86_makahiki directory will be the /vagrant directory, and these files will be accessible to the virtual machine.
+On the Vagrant virtual machine, the ubuntu_x86_makahiki directory will be the /vagrant directory, which is shared with the virtual machine.
 ===============================================================================

 2.0.4.
 Download the Base Virtual Machine